World Cup 2026 Fixtures

 For the knockout stage, there are also some changes – the top two teams in each group will qualify for the next stage automatically, and the eight best third-placed teams will complete a new round of 32.
 From there on, the stage moves as usual.

-Honestly, for South African fans, this expanded format again creates more opportunities, as teams outside the traditional elite have more realistic paths to reach the knockout stage.
+Honestly, for South African fans, this expanded format again created more opportunities and helped the team to reach the knockout stage.
+Other teams outside the traditional elite also received more realistic paths to reach the knockout stage.

 FIFA World Cup 2026 Groups, Draw & Standings